Paris District Road Report for Week of March 3, 2025

 The annual crack seal contract to place sealant in the pavement cracks on roadways in Fannin County is underway.
 The following roadways will receive a crack seal: FM 2029 from FM 273 to FM 1396, FM 100 from FM 273 to FM 2216, FM 2216 from FM 100 to the Lamar County line, FM 1752 from US 82 to FM 898, SH 78 from US 82 to SH 56, Loop 205 from 9th Street to SH 56, SH 34 from SH 56 to FM 64, SH 11 from US 69 to the Hunt County line, FM 896 from Business SH 121 to US 69, FM 815 from Business US 69 to SH 78, US 69 from FM 896 to FM 272, and FM 1553 from SH 78 to SH 78.
 Motorists should expect delays as flaggers and pilot cars direct traffic through the work zone.

 FM 68, at the North Sulphur River bridge.
-FM 68 at the North Sulphur River bridge will be closed to through traffic beginning on December 2, 2024, as crews will remove and replace the bridge structure and roadway approaches.
+FM 68 at the North Sulphur River bridge is closed to through traffic as crews work on and replacing the bridge structure and roadway approaches.
 During the closure, traffic is asked to use SH 34, SH 11, and SH 78 as the detour route.

 FM 2645, from FM 898 to FM 1753.
 Watch for daytime lane closures as crews work to rehabilitate and widen the roadway to an overall width of 26 feet.
 Motorists should expect delays as signals and pilot cars direct traffic through the work zone.